Last Updated:

 Keep Clothing Dry

-As silverfish also love damp clothing it’s important not the leave them lying around in damp areas.
-Hang wet clothes up to dry as soon as possible and where possible try not to overfill the washing machine so clothes have enough space to dry properly.
+Hang wet clothes up to dry as soon as possible, and where possible, try not to overfill the washing machine so clothes have enough space to dry properly.

 What are some natural remedies for getting rid of silverfish?